Computationally Efficient Neural Receivers via Axial Self-Attention: Axial Attention Architecture for Neural Receiver Design

-where \(D\) denotes the embedding dimension.
-The output of the \gls{2D} convolutional layer is denoted by $\mathbf{X}_{\text{conv}} \in \mathbb{R}^{T \times F \times D}$.
-Unlike linear embeddings commonly used in sequence tasks, the convolutional projection leverages the local spatial structure of OFDM resource grids shaped by channel coherence and spectral correlation.
-The convolution preserves spatial dimensions while mapping each time-frequency position \((t, f)\) to a \(D\)-dimensional feature vector incorporating information from its local spatial neighborhood.
+where \(D\) is the embedding dimension and the output is $\mathbf{X}_{\text{conv}} \in \mathbb{R}^{T \times F \times D}$.
+Unlike linear embeddings in sequence models, this 2D convolution exploits local spatial structure from channel coherence and spectral correlation, mapping each position \((t, f)\) to a \(D\)-dimensional latent vector using its local neighborhood.